nafeesdipta/GAN_Project/README.md

 Update 2:
 gan1.py: This is the script for Analyze Gan's perfomance project.
 Most ideas has been taken from above mentioned tutorial site but data preprocessing part has been implemented by me.

+Update 3: Novel methods for developing GAN with Nearest Neigbour with 1D, 2D and 50D (dimensions) with syntheic data has been successfully proved our algorithm.
+The script will be uploaded after the publication.